Alcohol and Other Drugs

-Drinking to excess is also dangerous to one’s health and may be detrimental to one’s academic endeavor and enjoyable social activity.
-For these reasons, Chatham University prohibits excessive drinking and disturbing behaviors that result from excessive alcohol use and has developed guidelines to promote responsible alcohol use.
+Drinking in excess is dangerous to one’s health and may be detrimental to one’s academic endeavors.
+Chatham University prohibits excessive drinking and disturbing behaviors that result from excessive alcohol use and has developed guidelines to promote responsible alcohol use.

-In brief, the law prohibits the purchase, consumption, possession, or transportation of intoxicating liquors or malt or brewed beverages by a minor (under age 21), and prohibits any other person to sell, furnish or give any such beverages, or to permit any of these beverages to be sold, furnished or given to any minor.
-The law also prohibits any person or group from selling alcoholic beverages without an appropriate license from the State.
+In brief, the law prohibits the purchase, consumption, possession, or transportation of intoxicating liquors or malt or brewed beverages by a minor (under age 21), and prohibits any other person to sell, furnish or give such beverages, or to permit any of these beverages to be sold, furnished, or given to any minor.
+The law also prohibits any person or group from selling alcoholic beverages without an appropriate license from the State of Pennsylvania.

-All alleged violations of the alcohol policy will be processed through the Student Conduct Board for peer review.
+All alleged violations of the alcohol policy will be processed through the Student Honor Code.
 The following regulations govern the campus community both at large and specifically in the residence areas:

 - Chatham University adheres to the Pennsylvania State laws regarding the purchase, possession, consumption, or transportation of alcoholic beverages by minors.

-- Resident students 21 years or older are permitted to transport, possess and consume alcoholic beverages in their private rooms in the residence hall or in the apartment.
+- Resident students, 21 years or older, are permitted to transport, possess, and consume alcoholic beverages in their private rooms in the residence halls or in the apartments.
 Resident students, 21 years or older, are not permitted to serve alcohol in their rooms to residents under the legal age.

 - Alcohol is prohibited in public areas including bathrooms, hallways, student lounges, TV rooms, kitchens, public University grounds, etc.